prasanthxpoffice/db-data-explorer/README.md

 A lightweight SQL Server (LocalDB) + HTML viewer + .NET API for exploring data relationships and rendering them as a graph in Cytoscape.js.

 Supports multi-view traversal, multi-depth exploration, and English/Arabic labels.
-The front-end can run in mock mode (no backend) or call the API for live data.
+The front-end calls the API for live data.

 ---